 Tasks and Activities Desired Outcomes Completion Date 8.
-Launch Program-of-study outcomes assessment and action plan tools Program of study assessment transitions into TracDat Action Plans transition into TracDat (Word forms retired) Fall 2017 and ongoing outcomes assessment results are being rep Institutional Effectiveness Partnership Initia The PRIE Office prototyped and expanded the augmented and improved it every academic TracDat tool (OFE2.7).
-Action plans were in odules are in place in the TracDat tool and degree and corted therein (QFE2.2).
-The College utilized the service tive, Partnership Resource Team, to expand program a he Annual Program Review Update/Action Plan procest year (QFE2.6).
-The action plan and resource request regrated with budget development in the 2017-2018 a hat aligns the plans with the larger College mission and es of a California ssessment (OFE2.15). s, and has since module is in place in the academic year and are 9.
-Data entry and configuration for Program Review (Comprehensive and Annual Updates) ► Program Review templates for Academic Affairs, Student Services, Administrative Services, President's Office established in TracDat Fall 2018 and ongoing requests have been developed for all campu been improved annually by the PRIE Comm made between academic calendar years.
-The including the meaning of learning findings the r program overview, data review and reflection, and act is areas and are in place in TracDat (OFE2.5; OFE2.25 ittee.
-Faculty provide feedback on the use of the tools, and the College has developed a series of prompts for programination of larger programmatic planning.
-Growth and changes ation instrument was developed, and data collected from the collect ; OFE2.26).
-They have and improvements are im review completion, in programs are 10.
-Develop user training & support resources for program review ▶ User guides for Program Review Fall 2017 and ongoing Analysis: The PRIE Committee and the LAC oversee professional development for program review and learning assessment.
+Launch Program-of-study outcomes assessment and action plan tools Program of study assessment transitions into TracDat Action Plans transition into TracDat (Word forms retired) Fall 2017 and ongoing program outcomes assessment results a California Institutional Effectiveness Part assessment (QFE2.15).
+The PRIE Office process, and has since augmented and it request module is in place in the TracDa modules are in place in the TracDat tool and degree being reported therein (QFE2.2).
+The College utility therein Initiative, Partnership Resource Team, to exprototyped and expanded the Annual Program Review mproved it every academic year (QFE2.6).
+The action tool (QFE2.7).
+Action plans were integrated with bow scored for prioritization using a rubric that alignment. lized the services of a xpand program ew Update/Action Plan on plan and resource budget development in 9.
+Data entry and configuration for Program Review (Comprehensive and Annual Updates) Program Review templates for Academic Affairs, Student Services, Administrative Services, President's Office established in TracDat Fall 2018 and ongoing resource requests have been developed to OFE2.26).
+They have been improved and tools, and improvements are made between prompts for program review completion, planning.
+Growth and changes in program for program overview, data review and reflection, all for all campus areas and are in place in TracDat (QI) wally by the PRIE Committee.
+Faculty provide feedbeen academic calendar years.
+The College has deveincluding the meaning of learning findings for largems are identified from year to year.
+A process evalunstrument is reviewed by the PRIE Committee (QFE) FE2.5; OFE2.25; back on the use of the loped a series of er programmatic ation instrument was 10.
+Develop user training & support resources for program review ► User guides for Program Review Fall 2017 and ongoing Analysis: The PRIE Committee and the LAC oversee professional development for program review and learning assessment.
 The committees deliver online and face-to-face individual and small group professional development and training for program and departmental leads, both scheduled and on demand (QFE2.28; QFE2.29).
-TracDat user guide provide general guidance and the PRIE Administrative Assistant provides detailed trainings throughout the program rev cycle (QFE2.30).
-Department chairs, division chairs, and academic deans also provide training and support for program review completion and inclusion of student learning to inform planning and resource allocation requests (QFE2.31; QFE2.32). al development and).
-TracDat user guides hout the program review d support for program 11.
-Launch Program Review tools Program Review transitions into TracDat (Word templates retired) Fall 2017 and ongoing. ace and undergo annual review to support faculty comp mapped to the goals and strategic initiatives in the Co 2.26).
-Evaluate TracDat and use results of evaluation to make improvements to process Recommendations regarding effectiveness and potential improvements to TracDat and processes it supports Fall 2017 and ongoing Analysis: Evaluation occurs in regular cycle revised and updated itself in the spring of 20 es as set forth in the College's adopted Integrated Plani 019 (QFE2.27; QFE2.28). ning Handbook which
+TracDat user guides provide general guidance and the PRIE Administrative Assistant provides detailed trainings throughout the program review cycle (QFE2.30).
+Department chairs, division chairs, and academic deans also provide training and support for program review completion and inclusion of student learning to inform planning and resource allocation requests (QFE2.31; QFE2.32).
+11. Launch Program Review tools Program Review transitions into TracDat (Word templates retired) Fall 2017 and ongoing.
+QFE2.25; QFE2.26).
+Program review is n place and undergo annual review to support faculty ow informing resource allocations and is mapped to v adopted 2020-2025 Educational Master Plan (OF L o the goals and 12.
+Evaluate TracDat and use results of evaluation to make improvements to process Recommendations regarding effectiveness and potential improvements to TracDat and processes it supports Fall 2017 and ongoing Analysis: Evaluation occurs in regular cycle (QFE2.34). es as set forth in the College's adopted Integrated Plann ing Handbook